Greater rhea: Status and conservation

 The greater rhea is considered a Near Threatened species according to the IUCN, and they have a decreasing range of about 6540000 km2.
 The species is believed to be declining due to increased hunting and the conversion of central South American grasslands to farmland and ranchland.
 The populations of Argentina and Uruguay are most seriously affected by the decline.

 Farmers sometimes consider the greater rhea pests, because they will eat broad-leaved crop plants, such as cabbage, chard and bok choy.
 Where they occur as pests, farmers tend to hunt and kill greater rheas.
 The burning of crops in South America has also contributed to their decline.

 International trade in wild-caught greater rheas is restricted as per CITES Appendix II.

 The rheas in Germany are legally protected in a similar way to native species.
 In its new home, the greater rhea is considered generally beneficial as its browsing helps maintain the habitat diversity of the sparsely populated grasslands bordering the Schaalsee biosphere reserve.
 They are however considered as a threat to local farmers and described as an invasive species since 2015 according to the NHBS.
 German authorities have issued 'alternatives' to culling the birds which still sparks controversy.

 Relationship with humans

-Ancient humans in the Patagonia region used to hunt greater rhea, and stencils of greater rhea feet dating back to the early holocene can be found at rock art sites such as Cueva de las Manos.
+Ancient humans in the Patagonia region used to hunt greater rhea, and stencils of greater rhea feet dating back to the early Holocene can be found at rock art sites such as Cueva de las Manos.

-This species is farmed in North America and Europe similar to the emu and ostrich.
-The main products are meat and eggs, but rhea oil is used for cosmetics and soaps and rhea leather is also traded in quantity.
+The species is farmed in North America and Europe in a similar fashion to other ratites, such as the emu and ostrich.
+The main products are meat and eggs, but rhea oil is used for cosmetics and soaps, and rhea leather is also traded in quantity.
 Male greater rheas are very territorial during the breeding season.
 The infant chicks have high mortality in typical confinement farming situations, but under optimum free-range conditions chicks will reach adult size by their fifth month.